 - histograms – for recording multiple data points;

 - timings – for measuring how long operations take;

 - events – for recording time-stamped events.

 These are commonly referred to as probes.
-Each probe must declare the collection policy it conforms to: either opt-out (aka base telemetry) or opt-in (aka extended telemetry).
+Each probe must declare the collection policy it conforms to: either release or prerelease.
 When adding a new measurement data-reviewers carefully inspect the probe and eventually approve the requested collection policy: